Housebuilders help Britain's FTSE spring into October

 “This should be positive for margins despite pricing pressures.”

-A rise among mining stocks also helped the index, with shares in Rio Tinto (RIO.L), Glencore (GLEN.L) and Anglo American (AAL.L) all rising more than 1 percent thanks to a buoyant copper price.
-[MET/L]
+A rise among mining stocks also helped the index, with shares in Rio Tinto, Glencore and Anglo American rising 1.2 percent to 1.8 percent thanks to a buoyant copper price.

-However, outside of the blue chips, shares in NEX Group (NXGN.L) dropped 5.6 percent after the financial broker flagged increased spending at its post-trade and information services operations, which would dent that division’s profitability.
+However, outside of the blue chips, shares in NEX Group dropped 7 percent after the financial broker flagged increased spending at its post-trade and information services operations, which would dent that division’s profitability.